COVID-19 Symptom: Eyes Pain and Redness

 The exact reasons COVID-19 affects the eyes still need to be fully understood.
 Still, it's believed to occur due to the virus's ability to bind to ACE2 receptors in the conjunctival and corneal tissues.

-Here are some of the causes for COVID-19 eye issues: 6 7
+Here are some of the causes of COVID-19 eye issues: 6 7

 How long can COVID-related eye symptoms last for?

 The length of time that COVID-related eye symptoms persist varies from person to person.
-Most people who experience "COVID eyes," notice their onset occurs a few days before or after that of other viral manifestations.
+Most people who experience "COVID eyes" notice their onset occurs a few days before or after other viral manifestations.
 However, they can also arise during the acute phase of the disease.
 For the majority, these symptoms subside within 2 weeks.
 4

 Some people only begin to experience eye pain, itchy eyes, and similar symptoms weeks to months after contracting COVID-19.
 5